How to Use Dictation on a Mac A Complete Guide

 • Apple Dictation is for turning your speech into text.
 Think of it as a direct replacement for typing.

-• Voice Control is a full accessibility feature that lets you navigate your entire Mac with your voice—opening apps, clicking menus, and dragging files, all hands-free.
+• Voice Control is a full accessibility feature that lets you control your entire Mac with your voice, opening apps, clicking menus, and dragging files, all hands-free.

 This quick comparison should help you decide which one you need.